-The processes that govern the formation and maintenance of the nervous system are orchestrated by a complex series of cellular and molecular events.
-Insights into the principles that govern these processes often derive from the study of genetic disorders in which normal brain development and function are disrupted.
-To this end, our laboratory employs neurofibromatosis type 1 (NF1) as a genetic platform to characterize the genomic, genetic, cellular, and molecular factors that contribute to the development of nervous system tumors (gliomas and neurofibromas), brain development and behavioral deficits.
+The Gutmann laboratory employs Neurofibromatosis type 1 (NF1) as a genetic platform to characterize the genomic, genetic, cellular, and molecular factors that contribute to the development of nervous system tumors (gliomas and neurofibromas), as well as brain development and behavioral deficits.

 Areas of investigation